-Are there other good reasons why you will love the marsh?
-Yes!
-The marsh is the perfect place for quiet recreation and contemplation.
-The main marsh is surrounded by dirt roads that are used primarily by others looking for respite from a busy world.
-Cyclists, walkers, runners and horseback riders, as well as birders, use the marsh.
-The wind in the cattails and the backdrop of rolling hills is just the setting for getting away.
+The marsh is a great place for quiet recreation and contemplation.
+The main marsh is surrounded by dirt roads that are used primarily by folks looking for respite from a busy world.

 Rutland County Audubon has worked with the Town of West Rutland to help keep this marsh special.
 The biggest projects so far area a long boardwalk that extends into the heart of the marsh and an interpretive trail.
 This is the perfect place to bring a child.
 If you visit in early spring there will be plenty of red-winged blackbirds setting up territories and singing to attract mates.
 By late spring, the rattling song of the marsh wrens will be everywhere.
 Swamp sparrows will be sitting on top of grasses or bushes with their heads back proclaiming "what a great day!"
 The secretive virginia rails will be calling.
 Sometimes they will dash across the boardwalk.
 When you see them disappear into the cattails, you'll know where the expression "thin as a rail" comes from.
 By the end of June it becomes evident that marsh is an important breeding area as fledglings appear and adult birds search frantically to feed their new families.
 Fall provides the opportunity to see birds not always found in the marsh as migrants make their way south, stopping to rest and feed on the ripened berries and seeds.